daKmoR/nested-dependencies-in-frontend/README.md

 </html>
 ```

-then serve it by entering `npx http-server` in your terminal.
+then serve it by entering `npx http-server -o` in your terminal.
-Then you can open `http://localhost:8080/` and look into your console to see that the imports actually worked.
+This should open [http://localhost:8080/](http://localhost:8080/) where you should see in your console that the imports actually work. :tada:

 What kind of black magic is this? no build step and I can still keep writing bare modules?